Professor Stefanos MouzasProfessor

-Research on Negotiations, Contracts and Performance cuts across the inter-disciplinary boundaries of Management (Business-to-business Marketing), Economics (Behavioral Economics) and Law (Contract Law).
-The work is policy-relevant, develops an industry-led research perspective and places emphasis on obtaining contemporary manifestations of business agreements, such as written contracts, standard terms and conditions, umbrella agreements or framework contracts.
+Research on Negotiations, Contracts and Performance cuts across the inter-disciplinary boundaries of Management (Business-to-business Marketing), Law (Contract Law), and Economics (Behavioral Economics).
+The work is policy-relevant, develops an industry-led research perspective and places emphasis on innovation and sustainable value creation.
 The research includes financial institutions, manufacturers and retailers.

 Contracts to Foster Innovation

-Empirical research has been conducted about how companies innovate in their business networks.
+Empirical research has been conducted on how companies innovate in their business networks.
 This includes researching innovation as a process of leveraging resources within business relationships to achieve differentiation and create value.
 See recent study on Innovation in Business Networks:The Role of Leveraging Resources.
 Business contracts are a critical part in the innovation process as they can enable or prevent companies from moving quickly.

 Recent work on contracts is related to 'A Proposed Taxonomy of Contracts' (with Michael Furmston) published in the Journal of Contract Law and a review of 'Contract Research Today: Where do we Stand?' (with Keith Blois) published in Industrial Marketing Management.
 The need to secure contracts with other firms may lead many companies to dysfunctional arrangements which limit their ability to differentiate and innovate in the future.
 This empirical observation prompted me to investigate a range of flexible inter-firm arrangements called umbrella agreements that foster innovation, see Harvard Business Review.
 Companies recognize the importance of umbrella agreements with other firms because they optimize the required level of reliance and flexibility.
 For more details of this work, see 'From Contract to Umbrella Agreement' published in the Cambridge Law Journal (with Michael Furmston, at Singapore Management University).
 See also ‘Negotiating Umbrella Agreements’ published in the Negotiation Journal.
 Empirical findings about the role of Umbrella Agreements in managing business relationships appear in the Journal of Business Research (with David Ford, at Euromed School of Management, Marseille France).

 Furthermore, see commentary on Hugh Collins' (Oxford) article 'Legal Aspects of Network Architecture of Supply Chains'.
-Both commentary and article appear in a recent volume on "Networks: Legal Issues of Multilateral Cooperation", edited by G. Teubner and M. Amstutz, Hart Publications (2009).
+Both commentary and article appear in a recent volume on "Networks: Legal Issues of Multilateral Cooperation", edited by G. Teubner and M. Amstutz, Hart Publications.